Overview of Mount Everest Climbing

 Day 56: Namche Bazaar trekking back to Lukla

-The descent from Namche to the Dudh koshi can be the hardest stage of the entire trek.
-Although the path is all downhill, the unrelenting slope places massive impact on the knees.
-Once you cross the high suspension bridge, the path runs mostly level.
-We will work though rhododendron and pine forests with the view of distance snow covered peak before arriving Phakding.
-Enjoying the lush green scenery around and passing through the incredible mountain scenery and local Sherpa village arrival in Lukla.
-You’ll have time to stroll around the local areas.
+The descent from Namche to the Dudh Koshi can be the most challenging stage of the entire trek.
+Although the path is downhill, the unrelenting slope significantly impacts the knees.
+Once you cross the high suspension bridge, the course runs mostly level.
+We will work through rhododendrons and pine forests.

 57